-Just connect one to the power and then use the included HDMI cord to connect it to your television and you're ready to go.
+Just connect one to the power, use the included HDMI cord to connect it to your television and you're ready to go.
 You'll also need to connect to the Internet if you want to play online.

-New console models tend to arrive in cycles, called "generations", that range from five to eight years long.
+New console models tend to arrive in cycles, called "generations", that range from 5 to 8 years long.
 Console makers aren't as upgrade-happy as PC or mobile phone manufacturers, so if you choose wisely, you'll get many years of entertainment out of yours.

 That said, be warned: we're currently nearing the end of the eighth generation of consoles, meaning that by late 2021 more powerful successors will hit the market.

 While this might deter you from jumping in right now, it does mean prices are far cheaper than at the start of the generation.
-There's also a huge backlog of great games to play on the current systems, whereas launch software forgenerationconsoler is notoriously underwhelming (though visually impressive).
+There's also a huge backlog of great games to play on the current systems, while launch software for generation consoles is notoriously underwhelming (though visually impressive).

 Three main systems define the current generation of consoles:

-Both the PlayStation 4 and Xbox One launched in 2013, while the Nintendo Switch arrived four years later.
-Since then, all three have had mid-generation hardware refreshes and have split their lines into high-end and cheaper options.
+Both the PlayStation 4 and Xbox One launched in 2013, while the Nintendo Switch arrived 4 years later.
+Since then, all 3 have had mid-generation hardware refreshes and have split their lines into high-end and cheaper options.